memo78-24/MeMo_Bot_Pro_iOS/replit.md

 - **requests (2.32.3)**: HTTP library
 - **python-telegram-bot (>=20.0)**: Telegram bot framework
 - **python-dotenv (>=1.0.0)**: Environment variable management
+- **flask (>=3.0.0)**: Web framework for dashboard
+- **gunicorn (>=23.0.0)**: Production WSGI server

+## Deployment
+The application is configured for Autoscale deployment on Replit using Gunicorn as the production WSGI server.
+The deployment automatically:
+- Binds to port 5000
+- Serves the web dashboard
+- Responds to health checks
+- Scales based on traffic

+To publish your deployment, click the "Publish" button in Replit.

 ## Development Notes
 - Built for Python 3.11+